-Our responsibility is to express an opinion on the financial statements based on our audit.
-We conducted our audit in accordance with Australian Auditing Standards.
-These Auditing Standards require that we comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.
+My responsibility is to express an opinion on the financial report based on my audit.
+I conducted my audit in accordance with Australian Auditing Standards.
+Those standards require that I comply with relevant ethical requirements relating to audit engagements, and that I plan and perform the audit to obtain reasonable assurance whether the financial report is free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the directors, as well as evaluating the overall presentation of the financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial report.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial report, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation of the financial report which gives a true and fair view, in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the directors, as Ill as evaluating the overall presentation of the financial report.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.